Jemoka/blag/content/posts/KBhregular_language.md

 ## additional information {#additional-information}

+### a proper subset {#a-proper-subset}

+a proper subset of a regular language isn't necessarily regular

 ### [regular expressions are equivalent to regular languages]({{< relref "KBhregular_expression_complexity.md#regular-expressions-are-equivalent-to-regular-languages" >}}) {#regular-expressions-are-equivalent-to-regular-languages--kbhregular-expression-complexity-dot-md}

 see [regular expressions are equivalent to regular languages]({{< relref "KBhregular_expression_complexity.md#regular-expressions-are-equivalent-to-regular-languages" >}})